Introduction to Python

 2.3.2.1.
 Modifying tuples

-Although tuples are not modifiable, they can be modified by converting them to lists, modifying the list and then converting it back to a tuple.
+Although tuples are not mutable, they can be modified by converting them to lists, modifying the list, and then converting it back to a tuple.

 lista = list(tupla)lista[4] = 'ITEM4'tupla = tuple(lista)tupla